-I recently found myself in the possession of 200+ compact discs (CDs) which I wanted to digitize.
+I recently was given 200+ compact discs (CDs) to digitize.
 There are services which do this for between $1.15 and $2 per disc which I find unacceptably expensive so I resolved to learn how to do it myself.

 I was surprised by my difficulty in finding online instructions on the process but eventually found I was able to accomplish the task with the following tools:

 - A USB CD reader - in my case Dell USB DVD Drive-DW316

 - ImgBurn to rip files from the reader

 - IZArc to inspect the generated bin or cue files